rv3r/Scarpet-scripts/programs/README.md

 `/portalorient air` - makes the player face the portal side with more air blocks

 `/portalorient solid` - makes the player face the portal side with fewer solid blocks

+# Smelter Debug
+Aids in debugging while designing smelter arrays.
+Hold coal and right-click on two corners of a cuboid to cache all furnaces, smokers, and blast furnaces in the region.
+Shift right-click on any furnace variant to compare all other furnace variants of the same type.
+Cuboid region and main furnace variant can always be overwritten.

+`/smelterdebug clear data` - clears position cache and main furnace variant positions

+`/smelterdebug clear inventories` - clears the inventory of every cached furnace variant, best used when everything breaks and `/fill` takes too long

+`/smelterdebug display <display_bool>` - toggles display on the front of each furnace, indicating item discrpancies or count discrepancies

+`/smelterdebug print` - prints positions and discrepancies of any furnaces that do not match the inventory of the main block, click on position in chat to look at the block

 # Volume
 ### Requires my rv3r_math.scl library